 23. Be Calm

-Maybe they’re going to mention something about having a boyfriend or a girlfriend.
+Maybe they will mention something about having a boyfriend or a girlfriend.
 They may even mention anything that they say about being happy or sad.
-It’s going to get plugged into your mind, and you’re going to have to recode it all over again.
+It will get plugged into your mind, and you’ll have to repeat it.

 In those situations, try to keep the conversation short if you can.
 Try not to reveal too much about what’s going on in your life and how you’re pursuing other people.

-So you sound like your boasting because that might lead to them talking about their experience.
+So you sound like you are boasting because that might lead to them talking about their experience.
 That’s the last thing you want to learn too much about.
 So try to keep it short and very simple.
-Have necessary conversations with them, and if you can, walk away and let them go.
+Have necessary conversations with them; walk away and let them go if possible.

 24. Set Up Strong Boundaries

 It is going to make or break your obsession with your crush.
 That’s to set healthy boundaries for yourself.
-Often, people want to fall into friendships with their crush, thinking if I’m close to them, if I’m in their lives, then when they break up, they’re going to choose me next.
+Often, people want to fall into friendships with their crush, thinking if I’m close to them, if I’m in their lives, then when they break up, they will choose me next.
 But what ends up happening is you end up getting friend-zoned.

-The closer you become to that person as their friend, the harder it’s going to be for them to break you out of that role in their mind.
+The closer you become to that person as their friend, the harder it will be for them to break you out of that role in their mind.
 It will be harder for them to transition into looking at you like someone to date if you’re such a close friend potentially.
 They don’t want to lose that friendship bond in the potential you guys can date, and it might not work out.

 That’s why separating yourself from them and doing your own thing is vital.
-Because as you get older and as time moves on, when you reconnect with them later in the future, they’re going to see you as a different person.
+Because as you get older and as time passes, when you reconnect with them later, they will see you as different.
 A person that’s grown and mature.
 A person who knows what they want is a potential person they may be interested in, whereas the original person they knew back then wasn’t.

-Ultimately, what this all boils down to is that if your crush is dating someone and want to clear your obsession with them, you’re going to need to let them go.
-The fact is, they’re not ready to go out with you, and you’re not in a place where you’re able to them go if you need to.
+Ultimately, this all boils down to the fact that if your crush is dating someone and wants to clear your obsession with them, you will need to let them go.
+They’re not ready to go out with you, and you’re not in a place where you can go if you need to.

 You never want to be so obsessed with a person that you can’t stop thinking about them, and you’re directing your life in a way that doesn’t involve them.
 You want to have control of yourself.
 The first step here is to work on your obsession.